McMaster-Baby-Lab/handbook/pages/Basics/LabCommunicationGuidelines.md

 {:toc}

 ---

-## Microsoft Teams
-   - Here you can find recaps from our lab meetings, important training files/documents, as well as other “mini tasks” that you have the option to help complete.

-     - **Professionalism:** Maintain a professional and respectful tone when communicating through Microsoft Teams.
-Adhere to the lab's code of conduct.
-     - **Updates**: Check Microsoft Teams frequently to be aware of any updates in the lab or changes to lab meetings/scheduling.
-     - **Confidentiality:** Respect the privacy and confidentiality of the lab's discussions and shared files within Microsoft Teams.
-Do not share sensitive information or confidential data with people who are not in the lab.

 ## Lab Email
    - The lab email is the primary form of communication used between lab members and participants.